24 May, 2022

 It is worth a detour 100kms south into Mount Fields National Park for a hike to see spectacular Russel, Horseshoe and Lady Barron waterfalls, before pushing onto Hobart to complete your lap of this amazing island.

 A road trip around Tasmania has so much to offer.
 Beautiful coastline and beaches, charming waterside towns, magnificent National Parks, spectacular lakes, rivers and mountains and fantastic food and drink.
-A Spaceships campervan is the perfect way to see all this special island has to offer, so book now and prepare for take-off on an epic road trip around Tasmania.
+A Spaceships campervan is the perfect way to see all this special island has to offer, so compare campervans to find the best one for your trip and book now.
+Prepare for take-off on an epic road trip around Tasmania.